MrGegaz/MrGegaz/README.md

 - 🔗 [Telegram](#) *(link to be added)*
 - 📧 You can reach me at: **mrgegaz.dev@gmail.com**

-(I may respond during evenings or weekends; however, please feel no pressure to reply outside your normal working/available hours.)
+(I may respond during evenings or weekends; however, please feel no obligation to reply outside your normal working/available hours.)

 ---